 One interesting thing about the economy is that relatively large numbers of people worked from their home: 23.91% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-One of the nice things about Pelham Manor is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Pelham Manor is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-One downside of living in Pelham Manor is that it can take a long time to commute to work.
-In Pelham Manor, the average commute to work is 36.34 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Pelham Manor’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Pelham Manor, however, the average commute to work is quite long.
+On average, people spend 36.34 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 The per capita income in Pelham Manor in 2022 was $134,395, which is wealthy relative to New York and the nation.
 This equates to an annual income of $537,580 for a family of four.